Generic Name: dorzolamide (dor-ZOE-la-mide)

 Dorzolamide drops are used for:

 Treating increased pressure in the eye in patients with ocular hypertension and open-angle glaucoma.

-Dorzolamide drops is a carbonic anhydrase inhibitor.
+Dorzolamide drops are a carbonic anhydrase inhibitor.
 It works by decreasing fluid production and pressure inside the eye.

 Do NOT use dorzolamide drops if: